openbraininstitute/brain-indexer/docs/multi_population.rst

 Multi-Population Queries
 ------------------------

-In SI, this has been implemented through ``MultiPopulationIndex``.
+In brain-indexer, this has been implemented through ``MultiPopulationIndex``.
 Which supports the same API as regular indexes, with a few additions.
 See :ref:`Queries` for more details.